mjenior/promptpal/README.md

 - assist (default): Standard personal assistant with improved ability to help with tasks
 - compbio: Expertise in bioinformatics and systems biology.
 Knowledgeable in commonly used computational biology platforms.
+- dev: Senior python full stack developer with emphases in correct syntex, code brevity, full documentation, and unit testing.
 - invest: Experience in technology stock investment and wealth management.
 Provides analyses for new stocks to invest in.
 - art: Creates an images described by the prompt, default style leans toward illustrations
 - photo: Gnereates more photo-realistic images
-- refine: Designed to assist with iterative prompt engineering and refinement
-- story: Retells plot of popular books and movies to appropriate for ~3 year olds with fun changes to characters
+- story: Retells plot of popular books and movies to appropriate for ~3 year olds with fun changes to characters.
-- write: Writing assistant to help with clarity and brevity
+- rewrite: Writing assistant to help with clarity and brevity

 Example 1:
 ```bash